planqtn/planqtn/README.md

 There is no continuous integration yet (follow issue #33 for that), until that is done, I can't really take contributions.
 However, if you want to try things out, or prepare for the day when contributions are welcome, here are some instructions:

-For development, please `pip install -r requirements.dev.txt` and use `./start_dev.sh`.
-For convenience you can use `hack/rerun ./start_dev.sh` which allows for hot-reload of the UI changes and watches python files as well (using [entr](https://github.com/eradman/entr), so you'll need to install that).
+For development, please `pip install -r requirements.dev.txt` and use `./start.sh --dev`.
+For convenience you can use `hack/rerun ./start.sh --dev` which allows for hot-reload of the UI changes and watches python files as well (using [entr](https://github.com/eradman/entr), so you'll need to install that).